Why you’ll love this family favorite dessert!

 Pecan pie filling is made of pecans, brown sugar, corn syrup, eggs, butter, vanilla extract, and a touch of salt for a deliciously gooey and flavorful combination.

-More Favorite Desserts for the Holiday Season
+More of Our Favorite Desserts for the Holiday Season

 Pecan Pie Cobbler